flyingmachine/brave-clojure-web/content/read-and-eval.md

 (map first '([0 1] [3 4])) ; <= that's a representation of a list, too!
 ```

-Clojure code consists of representations of lists.
-These
-representations are parsed by the **reader**, which produces the data
+These representations are parsed by the **reader**, which produces the
-structure that's then **evaluated**.
+data structure that's then **evaluated**.
 This makes Clojure
 **homoiconic**: Clojure programs are represented by Clojure data
 structures.
 Overall, the read/eval process looks something like this:

 ![read-eval](/images/read-eval/read-eval.png)

-To fully understand how what's going on here, we'll explore the reader
+To fully show how what's going on here, I'll explain the reader
 and how it parses text to produce data structures.
-Then we'll learn
+Then I'll reveal
-about the rules employed when evaluating data structures.
-Finally,
+the rules employed when evaluating data structures.
+Finally, we'll tie
-we'll tie everything together with an introduction to macros.
+everything together with an introduction to macros.

 ## The Reader